 There were high levels of audience satisfaction, with 90% very likely to recommend the event to others.

-Project Aim Hull 2017 Aim 1, Objective 1
+Project Aim 1 Hull 2017 Aim 2 Hull 2017 Aim 5

 Audience Engagement

 More than a third of audiences attended Made in Hull more than once, with the average number of visits higher amongst Hull residents (1.66 visits); and those from Hull’s most deprived communities (1.75 visits).